MisterHW/BSICS-SVR/doc/readme_mpu.md

 ---
 #### Safe Background Region

-[MPU tips 1: MPU usage in STM32 with ARM cortex-M7](pdf/STM32%20MPU%20tips%20-%201%20MPU%20usage%20in%20STM32%20with%20ARM%20Cortex%20M7_with_notes.pdf) emphasizes the issue of speculative data.
+[MPU tips 1: MPU usage in STM32 with ARM cortex-M7](pdf/STM32%20MPU%20tips%20-%201%20MPU%20usage%20in%20STM32%20with%20ARM%20Cortex%20M7_with_notes.pdf) emphasizes the issue of speculative data read operations.
 The most relevant passages are quoted below.
 It's relevant to all Cortex-M7 projects.

 ##### Sources of the problem